 And this is why the “us vs. them” mindset actually undermines our safety.
 For instance, we want police to help us stop these shootings, and to do that, they need, among other things, to investigate them.
 And to do that, they need residents to talk to them and work with them.
 But if someone doesn’t trust police, they are less likely to cooperate when police are investigating a crime.

 Trust can’t be forced.
 Vilifying, denigrating, or blaming people who don’t feel safe with police won’t change that feeling—if anything, it will reinforce their experience.
 We need trust between our community and our police, and an oppositional mindset won’t get us there.

 Trust must be built—consciously, thoughtfully, and compassionately.
 It can be nurtured through listening, responsiveness, transparency, and ongoing positive interactions.
 And this kind of work is what I see our Cleveland Heights Police leadership doing.
-If elected mayor, as part of my duties as our city’s Safety Director, I will work with our police department to continue, strengthen, and expand these initiatives.
+Our city’s administration and our City Council must work with our police department to continue, strengthen, and expand these initiatives.

 But What About the Shootings?

 In addition to investigating shootings and making arrests, our police leadership is pursuing several tools to help them respond more quickly to shootings and to access more resources when investigating them.

 They are researching Shot Spotter, which uses high-tech sensors placed in key areas of the city that pick up the sound of gunfire (and can tell the difference between gunfire and fireworks), pinpoint its location, and, within a minute, alert police.
 Other cities have been able to acquire this technology through grants.